shu-i-chi/rds-db-parameter-group-exporter/README.md

 Files will be exported in `outputs/` directory.

 The default basename of an exported file is `<rds-db-parameter-group-name>.<timestamp>`.
-This basename can be set with [config.yaml](#configyaml).
+You can overwrite this basename with [config.yaml](#configyaml).

-The extension will be automatically selected with DB Parameter group family;
+The extension will be automatically selected with RDS DB parameter group family;
 * MySQL (`mysql5.5`, `mysql5.6`, `mysql5.7`, `mysql8.0`): `.cnf`

 The full default filepath will be: